josevnz/rpm_query/Writting and Unit testing an application that can query the RPM database with Python.md

 This has been a lot of information, and here's a reminder of what I covered:

-* Write modules and clases to interact with the RPM database.
+* Write modules and classes to interact with the RPM database.
 This article barely scratches the surface of [all the things](https://docs.fedoraproject.org/en-US/Fedora_Draft_Documentation/0.1/html/RPM_Guide/ch-rpm-programming-python.html) you can do with the API.
 * Automatically test small pieces of your application with unittest.
 * Learn how to use [Argparse](https://opensource.com/article/21/7/argument-parsing-python-argparse) to make your application easier to use.